morungos/morungos.github.io/_posts/2025-08-17-management.md

 and therefore makes it harder for us to handle our emotions and grow in the workplace.

-Donald Schön described a model of reflection in professional practice that has three
+[Donald Schön, in 1992's "The Reflective Practitioner"](https://www.taylorfrancis.com/books/mono/10.4324/9781315237473/reflective-practitioner-donald-sch%C3%B6n) described a model of reflection in professional practice that has three
 aspects:

 * Knowledge in action